-While I always enjoy the experience of meeting and interviewing people for the Field & Feast radio series, I had a particularly lovely and inspiring interview with cook and author, Tamar Adler, during SXSW Eco this past October (2012).
+While I always enjoy the experience of meeting and interviewing people for the Field & Feast radio series, I had a particularly lovely and inspiring interview with cook and author, Tamar Adler, during SXSW Eco in 2012.
 She’s a cook and author of An Everlasting Meal: Cooking with Economy and Grace (Simon & Schuster 2011).

-Afterwards, when I had the opportunity to interview her for the program, I had the best time.
+Afterward her presentation I had the opportunity to interview her for the program, and had the best time.
 She was charming, absolutely sincere and passionate about using food resources responsibly and deliciously.

 If you care about food and what you put in to your body and serve your family (or course you do), and have not read An Everlasting Meal, do yourself a favor and get the book.
 You will be inspired.

 Tamar worked as an editor at Harper’s Magazine from 2001 through 2004.
 Having cooked at Prune restaurant one summer, after leaving Harper’s, Tamar worked as a personal chef, wrote, and did research for Dan Barber of Blue Hill and Blue Hill at Stone Barns.